The Pulse of K-Entertainment

 The Rose temporary break is being framed as a reset after the tour

 The Rose temporary break is being framed as a reset tied to the end of this cycle, not as a breakup.
-In Yahoo's syndicated pickup of Regina Kim's Forbes interview, Woosung said the band will take "a small break, maybe a long break" after touring so the members can finally make room for personal ambitions that kept getting pushed aside.
+In Regina Kim's Forbes interview, Woosung said the band will take "a small break, maybe a long break" after touring so the members can finally make room for personal ambitions that kept getting pushed aside.
 As reported by Forbes, he said every major life decision for the last 10 years had been made for The Rose, and that members now want time for solo albums, musical theater, and other individual goals.
 That is a much more specific explanation than the usual vague artist statement.
 It also makes the timing easier to read.
 The Rose is not walking away because momentum disappeared.
 The group is stepping back after setting a defined finish line for this era, which is probably the healthiest version of a hiatus announcement any fanbase can hope for.

 Official The Rose album packaging preview image from the band's website